 When Vicky had her first child, she found the process of labour and delivery difficult in ways she hadn’t expected.
 Her prenatal classes did not prepare her for the reality that she experienced.
 As a result, she decided to become a certified prenatal teacher, but she felt she wanted to, and could do more.
 Then she started working towards being a mid-wife which was not yet recognized in the Province of Ontario.
 She then moved on to get her university degree to become a nurse, graduating at the top of her class.

-Around 2012, Vicky was diagnosed with ALS and passed away 2 years later.
-While she was sick, Josh, her husband, asked her if she would like an award created in her name.
+In mid-2013, Vicky was diagnosed with ALS and she passed away 18 months later.
+While she was sick, Josh asked her if she would like an award created in her name.
 Education had given her so much satisfaction in life, helping others with her expertise and competence had made her feel so valued, that giving the gift of education to others made complete sense to her and she immediately said, ‘yes’.

 When Josh set up the award, he wanted to ensure that Vicky’s interests and passions were remembered in some way, too.
 He made sure to include these in the criteria of the award which is earmarked for students wanting to go into nursing.
 Among the many things that Vicky is remembered for, this award honours her legacy, her determination to always learn, and her passion for education.